No 2: Famke Janssen

 A former fashion model from the Netherlands, Janssen was originally offered the role of Jadzia Daxin Star Trek: Deep Space Nine, but after turning down the part the speckled look she had as Kamala in TNG subsequently inspird the look of Dax in DS9.
 Famke Janssen then went on to have a successful HollyWood career, starring in such movies as GoldenEye (1995), the X-Men film series (2000–14), and the Taken film series (2008-14).

-No 1: The final stunner on my Top 5 Hottest Star Trek Babes is another Borg, although this one is a lot more human than the first, in my defense.
+The final stunner on my Top 5 Hottest Star Trek Babes is another Borg, although this one is a lot more human than the first, in my defense.
 German born actress Jeri Ryan plays Seven of Nine, a Borg who has her link to the Collective successfully severed, but with with all of their efficiency and bluntness intact.
 This matter of fact vixen starred in Star Trek: Voyager, dressed in a glittery cat suit and packing at least a 36D.
 After Captain Janeway encourages Seven to explore her humanity, Kim develops a crush on her and after the apprehensive Ensign attempts to set up a date she easily twigs his plan and the conversation goes:

 Seven: “Obviously you’ve suggested a visit to the holodeck in the hopes of creating a romantic mood.
 Are you in love with me, Ensign?”